Sun Joe 2,000 PSI Electric Pressure Washer with Foam Cannon for $69 - SPX2598-MAX

 That's $2 under our December mention and the lowest price we could find by $3, although most sellers charge over $30.
 Buy Now at Amazon

-Save on a variety of power tools and accessories.
+Save on a wide variety of power tools and accessories.
 Shop Now at Amazon

 Walmart discounts a selection of laptops, TVs, sports equipment, and home & garden items as part of its Deal Drop Event Shop Now at Walmart